TristanD7854/LolTimerApp/Roadmap.md

     (images with names on mouse over, cd (aram cds different, one rune reduces them))
 -display runes                                              DONE

--display length of the game (2mn delay with spectator/v4)
+-display length of the game (2mn delay with spectator/v4)   DONE
     No need to call the riot API for that every time.
     We call it once, save the current time, then increment it ourselves.
     F5 will ask it again.

+-language option in settings (change origin of json)

 -can click on summoners for timer   (clicking)
     can click on it, default timer is -5, can click on +/++/-/-- buttons to add/remove 5/10sec